plone/training/theming/theme-package.rst

    code-analysis-zptlint               zopepy
    develop

-You can use *plone-compile-resources* to build your resource bundle as follow, but first you have to start the instance and add a Plone site named ``Plone``, see below.
+You can use ``./bin/plone-compile-resources`` to build your resource bundle as detailed below, but you first have to start the instance and add a Plone site named ``Plone``, because the compilation process depends on the resource registries of the live site.

-We also need grunt installed on our system.
+We also need ``grunt`` installed on our system.

 .. code-block:: bash